-Definition of a SENCO:
+Definition of a SENCO

-A Special Educational Needs Coordinator (SENCO for short) is a teacher who is responsible for special educational needs at school.
+A Special Educational Needs Coordinator (SENCO for short) is a teacher who is responsible for special educational needs in school.
 Every school in the UK is obliged to employ a SENCO as they ensure all students with learning disabilities are well equipped to obtain the right help and support they need at school.